Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             current directory is used.
       --program PROGRAM, -t PROGRAM
                             The feature for optimization.
-Please assign "TSS" or "Processint_site".
+Please assign "TSS" or "Processing_site".
 Default is TSS.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the fasta file that you want to optimize.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             Paths of the target genome annotation gff file.
       --manual_files MANUAL_FILES [MANUAL_FILES ...], -m MANUAL_FILES [MANUAL_FILES ...]
                             Path of the manual-checked gff file.
-It is the benchmark for trainning.
+It is the benchmark for training.
 Please detect the
                             TSSs/processing sites at least 200kb or 50 true
                             TSSs/processing sites.
       --strain_lengths STRAIN_LENGTHS [STRAIN_LENGTHS ...], -le STRAIN_LENGTHS [STRAIN_LENGTHS ...]